 Step 1 – Dry Brine

-The day before … remove the roast from all packaging, rub with salt and pepper, pressing hard to grind the large, coarse salt crystals into the top layer of fat, then refrigerate completely uncovered overnight.
+The day before … remove the roast from all packaging, rub with course sea salt and pepper, pressing hard to grind the large, coarse salt crystals into the top layer of fat, then refrigerate completely uncovered overnight.

-Step 2
+Step 2 – Prep the Roast

-Make small incisions in the top fat and insert 1 garlic clove between each rib.
-Drizzle beef with olive oil, sprinkle with salt and pepper then rub in sage.
-Place whole rosemary and thyme twigs evenly across the top.
+Drizzle with olive oil, sprinkle with salt and pepper then rub in sage.
+Place whole rosemary evenly across the top.

 Step 3 – Long and Slow